-The new system Scheurlen refers to is Teamcenter® software, the product lifecycle management (PLM) solution from Siemens PLM Software.
-A thorough PLM implementation process, in which the Fossil Power Generation Division’s IT team worked collaboratively with Siemens PLM Software, delivered a world-class solution tailored to meet the challenges facing the business.
+The new system Scheurlen refers to is Teamcenter® software, the product lifecycle management (PLM) solution from Siemens Digital Industries Software.
+A thorough PLM implementation process, in which the Fossil Power Generation Division’s IT team worked collaboratively with Siemens Digital Industries Software, delivered a world-class solution tailored to meet the challenges facing the business.

 “The primary challenge we faced was that our product design information was located in multiple databases at multiple uncontrolled locations,” says Sam Nasca, a project management specialist with the Fossil Power Generation Division.
 Computer-aided design (CAD) data alone was stored in six different databases.
 “With the implementation of Teamcenter, we’re bringing all of that data into one system that allows us to do true global collaboration.”